-Prakhar Misra is Senior Associate at IDFC Institute and leads Data Governance Network, for which IDFC Institute is the Secretariat.
+Prakhar Misra was Senior Associate at IDFC Institute and led Data Governance Network, for which IDFC Institute is the Secretariat.
 He is also an Advisory Board Member of Commonwealth Drone Partnership.

 Prior to joining IDFC Institute, he was a Chevening Scholar reading for a Masters in Public Policy at the University of Oxford where he taught Economics at the summer school in Somerville and Christ Church colleges.
 He was also a Researcher at the Blavatnik School of Government analysing the trends in the evolution of Indian nationalism under Dr. Maya Tudor.
 Prakhar completed a postgraduate degree in Economics and Finance from the Meghnad Desai Academy of Economics where he was a Chanakya Scholar.
 His thesis was titled ‘India and the Impossible Trinity’ analysing how the RBI navigated through the Mundell-Fleming Trilemma.
 He also holds a Bachelors in Engineering from Ramaiah Institute of Technology where he graduated as the 'Best Outgoing Student' of his class.

 Previously, Prakhar has worked on setting up a microfinance institution for the Roma in Eastern Europe.
 He was also a Fellow with Teach For India and with the Swaniti Initiative; and co-founded a social media marketing company before venturing into public policy.
 He is an avid writer with more than two dozen publications in English and Hindi in various media portals like The Hindu, Huffington Post, Scroll, Swarajya, The Quintand others.
 He has also written a book chapter in an edited compilation on liberalism in India and has a few journal publications to his name.